phy710/ICML2023-HT/README.md

 You need to import the function "WHTConv2D":

     from layers.WHT import WHTConv2D
-For example, if the input tensor is 3x16x32x32 and the output is 3x16x32x32, then Single-path HT-perceptron layer:
+For example, if the input tensor is 3x16x32x32 and the output is 3x16x32x32, single-path HT-perceptron layer:

     WHTConv2D(32, 32, 16, 16, 1, residual=True)
 3-path HT-perceptron layer: